-Net trading income and the fair value result decreased year-on-year from \leqslant 34 million to \leqslant 32 million in the reporting period.
-Russia and Belarus reported declines of \leqslant 6 million and \leqslant 3 million respectively - primarily as a result of lower net income from short positions and currency translation.
-Whereas, net trading income and the fair value result was up \leqslant 7 million in Ukraine, due to lower valuation results from debt securities in the comparable period of the previous year, and an improvement in net income from foreign currency-related transactions.
+Net trading income and the fair value result decreased year-on-year from \in 34 million to \in 32 million in the reporting period.
+Russia and Belarus reported declines of \in 6 million and \in 3 million respectively - primarily as a result of lower net income from short positions and currency translation.
+Whereas, net trading income and the fair value result was up \in 7 million in Ukraine, due to lower valuation results from debt securities in the comparable period of the previous year, and an improvement in net income from foreign currency-related transactions.